sravimohan/aaaa-stack/README.md

     ASPNet --> AzureAD
 ```

+## Get Started
+To get started with the AAAA Stack, follow the instructions in the [Getting Started Guide](doc/GettingStarted.md).

 ## Technology Overview

 - **Angular**: A front-end framework by Google for building dynamic single-page applications (SPAs) with features like two-way data binding and dependency injection.